abby-fuller/ecs-demo/README.md

 Finally, skip the "Register targets" step, and continue to review.
 If your values look correct, click **Create**.

+Note:  If you created your own security group, and only added a rule for port 80, you'll need to add one more.
+Select your security group from the list > **Inbound** > **Edit** and add a rule to allow your ALB to access the port range for ECS (0-65535).
+The final rules should look like:

+     Type        Ports        Protocol        Source
+     HTTP          80	        tcp	         0.0.0.0/0
+     All TCP      0-65535       tcp       <id of this security group>

 ##Create your Task Definitions

 Before you can register a container to a service, it needs be a part of a Task Definition.
 Task Definitions define things like environment variables, the container image you wish to use, and the resources you want to allocate to the service (port, memory, CPU).
 To create a Task Definition, choose **Task Definitions** from the ECS console menu.
 Then, choose **Create a Task Definition**: